-Nicole E. Minniefield, MD, is an Assistant Professor at UT Southwestern, with clinical responsibilities as a non-invasive cardiologist at the Dallas VA Medical Center.
-She has served on the Board of Directors for the Association of Black Cardiologists, as well as the regional American Heart Association Community Task Force Initiative and has been awarded the 2009 Joanne McWhorter Outstanding Fellow Award.
+She has served on the Board of Directors for the Association of Black Cardiologists, as well as the regional American Heart Association Community Task Force Initiative.

-Her areas of research interest include CV health disparities among African Americans and elucidating early non-invasive markers of cardiac dysfunction in an attempt to reduce disparate rates of cardiovascular morbidity and mortality within the African American population.
+Her areas of research interest include cardiovascular health disparities among African-Americans and elucidating early non-invasive markers of cardiac dysfunction in an attempt to reduce disparate rates of cardiovascular morbidity and mortality within the African-American population.
 Additionally, she is committed to linking community education programs and community based participatory research for this effort.

 - Diastolic Function